An important point to consider — the accuracy of your workers' compensation premiums depends largely on the accuracy of your payroll calculations.

-Inaccurate premium payments can seriously interrupt your cash flow.
-Keep an eye open for signs that you may be paying too much or not enough for the compenation policy.
+Carrier audits can be painful, but they don't have to be.
+Keep an eye open for signs that you may be paying too much or not enough for the compensation policy.

 - Experienced significant unexplained changes in premium costs?

 - Been improperly charged for employees like subcontractors who have their own coverage?

 If you answered yes to any of the questions above, steps two and three may help identify the cause.

 Improperly classifying employees' jobs is a common mistake that can impact your premiums.
 Common misclassifications include: